drips-network/docs/docs/using-drips/setting-up-benefits.md

 and incentivize the community members who support you!

-This guide will provide high-level details on how to set up two common types of benefits that you might wish to offer to your members:
+This guide will provide high-level details on how to set up two common types of benefits that you might wish to offer your members:

-(1) access to a gated (private) channel on the community's Discord server (if one exists) and
+(1) access to a gated (private) channel on the community's Discord server (if one exists)

 (2) access to voting on community issues and polls in Snapshot.

 ## Understanding Capabilities and Limitations of Benefits

-A few important notes about member benefits:
+Before we explain how to set up benefits, there are a couple of points about benefits that are good to consider.

 First, offering benefits is entirely optional and not all creators / Communities will choose to do so.
 Users can see a description of the benefits offered as part of the process of [purchasing a membership][pu] and should carefully read the description there to understand the benefits being offered before completing the purchase of a membership.

-Second, offering access to a resource outside of Drips (e.g. a Discord server or Snapshot space) as a benefit requires that the project creator be willing to set up and maintain that resource.
-This guide only explains how to connect Drips memberships to Discord and Snapshot.
-A full discussion of how to set up, maintain and use them is beyond the scope of this guide, and users should pursue product-specific documentation for complete details.
+Second, offering access to a resource outside of Drips (e.g. a Discord server or Snapshot space), as a benefit, requires that the project creator be willing to set up and maintain that resource.
+This guide explains how to connect Drips memberships to a Discord Server or a Snapshot Space, but a full discussion of how to set up, maintain and use those resources is beyond the scope of this guide.

 ## Benefit: Set Up Access to a Private Channel on Discord

-If a Community has a [Discord][di] server, one type of benefit that the creator can offer to members is access to one or more private channels on that server, governed by holding a member token for the Community.
+If a Community has a [Discord][di] server (or is interested in setting up a Discord server) one type of benefit that the creator can offer members is access to one or more private channels on that server.

-The gated access can be set up and managed using a Discord bot devloped by [Collab.land][cl].
+The access will be governed by holding a member token for the Community, so that any user who holds a token will be able to automatically gain access the channel.
+This "gated" access is managed using a Discord bot devloped by [Collab.land][cl].

-Setting up the bot consists of the following steps:
+You can set up gated access to your Community's Discord by taking the following steps:

-1. Create your discord server, install the bot and set up private channels.
+1. Create your Discord server, install the bot and set up private channels.

 - Follow instructions [here][s1].

-- Note that if your Community already has a Discord server, you should skip the step related to creating a new server and use your existing server instead.
+- If your Community already has a Discord server, you can skip the step related to creating a new server and use your existing server instead.

 2. Configure token-permissioned roles using the Collab.land bot.